 Series 66 is developed by the North American Securities Administrators Association (NASAA) and administered by the Financial Industry Regulatory Authority (FINRA).
 (Series 7 is developed and administered by FINRA.)
 Passing the Series 66 exam is the equivalent of passing both Series 65, the Uniform Investment Adviser Law Exam, and Series 63, the Uniform Securities Agent State Law Exam, so there is no need to take those two NASAA exams once you've passed Series 66.
 Series 65 is the state law test for investment adviser representatives; series 63 is for broker-dealer representatives.

 A registered investment adviser (RIA) refers to a firm, never to a person.
 An IAR works at an RIA.

 Definition of an IAR

-According to the Uniform Securities Act, an investment advisor representative is someone employed by or associated with an investment advisory firm who does any of the following:
+According to the Uniform Securities Act of 1956, an IAR is someone employed by or associated with an RIA who does any of the following:

 - Manages client accounts or portfolios

 - Determines which recommendations or advice regarding securities should be given

 - Solicits, offers, or negotiates for the sale of or sells investment advice